Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Note: This method doesn't require root on your device.

 This step will show you how to configure WireGuard with Wstunnel on an Android device.
+You need a terminal emulator on your Android device to run Wstunnel.

 Install the terminal TermOne Plus on your Android device.
 It's needed to execute the wstunnel command.